 Developing secure software requires consistently applied methodologies across the organization; methodologies that conform to stated policies, objectives, and principles.
 Oracle’s objective is to produce secure code.
 To that end, Oracle requires that all of development abide by secure coding principles that have been documented and maintained to remain relevant.
 Additionally, Oracle has adapted its secure coding principles for use by our consulting and services organizations when they are engaged in producing code on behalf of our customers.

-To ensure that Oracle products are developed with consistently high security assurance, and to help developers avoid common coding mistakes, Oracle employs formal secure coding standards.
+To ensure that Oracle products are developed with consistently high security assurance, and to help developers avoid common coding mistakes, Oracle employs formal Secure Coding Standards.

 Oracle Secure Coding Standards have evolved and expanded over time to address the most common issues affecting Oracle code, insights and lessons learned, new threats as they are discovered, and new use cases by Oracle customers.
-They are integral to language specific standards such as C/C++, Java, PL/SQL, and others, and a key cornerstone to Oracle’s Software Security Assurance programs and processes.
+They are integral to language specific standards such as C/C++, Java, Python, and others, and a key cornerstone to Oracle’s Software Security Assurance programs and processes.